 Although it is possible to scuba dive in this incredible spectacle, seeing it from above on a scenic flight is the best way to appreciate the sheer scale and beauty of the Great Blue Hole.

-Although the Great Blue Hole is the highlight of the flight, seeing all the shapes, tones and textures of the Belize Barrier Reef, the Caribbean Sea and Caye Caulker from above is just as special.
+Although the hole is the highlight of the flight, seeing all the shapes, tones and textures of the Belize Barrier Reef, the Caribbean Sea and Caye Caulker from above is just as special.

 You’ll take off from the tiny airport on Caye Caulker, on a small plane with just 11 seats, and fly for around an hour.
-The pilot will loop around the Great Blue Hole at least 4 – 5 times for each side of the plane.
+The pilot will loop around the Great Blue Hole at least 4 or 5 times for each side of the plane to get a good view.

 It is less developed and doesn’t really have too many attractions besides a handful of hotels and small local restaurants.
 Although this is changing, and the pace of development (and destruction of natural areas) has really sped up in the past few years.

-Whether the bar is operating or not, the beach is still the best in Caye Caulker, with clear, calm waters and powder-white sand.
-Laying in a lounge half submerged in water under a palm-thatched palapa was literally the definition of paradise.
+Whether the beach club is operating or not, this is still one of the best beaches in Caye Caulker, with clear, calm waters and powder-white sand.
+Laying in a lounge half submerged in water under a palm-thatched palapa was paradise and we had the best day here.

 I can’t guarantee the access will remain open and free, but it is 100% worth trying to visit Northside Beach Club on your visit to Caye Caulker.

-- Where – Northside Beach Club is, as the name suggests, on the north island of Caye Caulker.
-You can see it on Google Maps here.
+- 📍 Where – Northside Beach Club and Bliss Beach are on the north island of Caye Caulker, both pinned on our custom Belize Google Map.

-- When – I wish I could provide more solid details on when the beach club is open, but it is very unclear and informal while it is technically shut.
-What I can tell you is that there is a gate with a padlock at the front, so if it’s not open, there’s no way you could sneak your way in (unless you arrived by kayak).
+- ⏰ When – Bliss Beach is open from 11:00 am – 7:00 pm daily.
+I wish I could provide more solid details on when Northside is open, but it is very unclear and informal while it is technically shut.
+What I can tell you is that there is a gate with a padlock at the front, so if it’s not open, there’s no way you could sneak your way in (unless you arrive by kayak).

 7. Do yoga at Namaste Café